- pain that may feel like a dull ache

-Fibromyalgia pain can appear in the joints and muscles, but fibromyalgia does not damage your joints the way that arthritis can.
-It also doesn’t damage your muscles or other soft tissues, although it is known to intensify pain.
-This can also potentially worsen arthritis pain.
+Fibromyalgia pain can appear in the joints and muscles, but fibromyalgia doesn’t damage your joints the way that arthritis can.
+It also doesn’t damage your muscles or other soft tissues.
+The pain of fibromyalgia can worsen arthritis pain.

-There’s no single test for RA, so your doctor will conduct several tests to help confirm an RA diagnosis.
-These tests include:
+There’s no single test for RA, so your doctor will perform a complete medical history and physical examination.
+They’ll also conduct several tests to help confirm an RA diagnosis.
+These include:

 - a review of your medical history and that of your family